Modern Health Insurance May Be Leaving You Exposed

-Most people assume that their monthly health insurance will cover them for ambulance rides and other emergency transportation.
-Unfortunately, this is not true.
+Many people assume that their monthly health insurance will cover them for ambulance rides and other emergency transportation.
+Unfortunately, this is not always the case.
 During the last 10 years, huge gaps have opened up in most insurance plans.
-These gaps leave you exposed to surprise bills and the increasingly-high costs of emergency transportation.
+These gaps could leave you exposed to copays, deductibles, and out-of-pocket maximums for the cost of emergency transportation.

 Average cost of medical transportation